 The 61-key synth-action keybed has 4 velocity sensitivity settings for personalizing the instrument’s response.
 The pitch bend and mod wheels are responsive as well.

-These keys won't appeal to those used to traditional acoustic pianos, but its an invaluable tool for those who do one-man-band accompaniment style playing.
-For some reason, Yamaha didn't add trigger pads, they opted for buttons near the keys.
+These keys won’t appeal to those used to traditional acoustic pianos, but they are an invaluable tool for those who play one-man-band accompaniment style.
+For some reason, Yamaha didn’t add trigger pads; they opted for buttons near the keys.

 Other noteworthy features include synth filter-like sounds achieved via assignable real-time control knobs, 16 track song recorder, and compatibility with Yamaha’s XG song format.
 Being a Yamaha workstation keyboard, expect it to be durable and reliable.